weijwang18/programming-Portfolio/README.md

 ## Description

-_{This is my programming portfolio which showcase my works and skills as a beginner programmer}_
+_This is my programming portfolio which showcase my works and skills as a beginner programmer_

 ## Setup/Installation Requirements